dschwen/vibex/DESIGN.md

 ## 10. Notes on Migration Completion

 RGraph and its bridge were fully removed.
 All examples/tests use AST and its backends.
-Pattern matching is available via `ast_pattern.hpp` + `ast_match.hpp`.
+Pattern matching is available via `pattern.hpp` + `match.hpp`.